mondoohq/docs/docs/mql/resources/core-pack/README.md

 description: The Core pack provides basic MQL resources that let you query and assess the security of assets in your infrastructure.
 ---

-# Mondoo Core Resource Pack Reference
+# Core MQL Resource Pack Reference

 The Core pack provides basic MQL resources that let you query and assess the security of assets in your infrastructure.